-A problem which is not addressed by any of the approaches is the interaction of the data points.
-In time series analysis, it is possible that different data points influence each other, this is even possible across signal channels~\cite{mercier2022timereise}.
-In gradient-based methods, this problem is not considered, since they rely solely on the optimization of the network.
-With backpropagation, the network is optimized in such a way that it achieves the best result, but this can lead to special properties of the network being exploited, which leads to a distorted statement regarding the interpretability.
+A problem that is not addressed by any of the existing approaches is the interaction between data points.
+In time-series analysis, it is possible that different data points influence each other; this interaction can even occur across signal channels~\cite{mercier2022timereise}.
+In gradient-based methods, this problem is not considered since they rely solely on the optimization of the network.
+Through backpropagation, the network is optimized to achieve the best result, but this can lead to special properties of the network being exploited, resulting in a distorted statement regarding interpretability~\cite{adebayo2018sanity}.
 Permutation-based methods mostly rely on local proximity~\cite{zeiler2013visualizing}.
-Although there are methods that consider the local independence of the data points, these are rare.
-One reason for this is that these methods were originally developed for image analysis, in which the local dependencies of pixels and the interaction of the channels are firmly defined.
-To address this problem, it is necessary to transform the time series into the frequency space.
-An attribution in the frequency space avoids the problem of temporal components, since a change in the frequencies occurring in the signal has an effect on the complete signal.
-This further allows the use of permutation-based attribution methods, which optimize the signal in such a way that the relevant frequencies are highlighted, while frequencies that have less relevance can be filtered.
-Another advantage of this approach is its flexibility because it is independent of the architecture and can be used with any network.
+Although there are methods that consider the local independence of data points, these are rare.
+One reason for this is that these methods were originally developed for image analysis, where the local dependencies of pixels and the interactions between channels are firmly defined.
+To address this problem, it is necessary to transform the time series into frequency space.
+Attribution in frequency space avoids the problem of temporal components, since a change in the frequencies present in the signal affects the entire signal.
+This further allows the use of permutation-based attribution methods, which optimize the signal so that the relevant frequencies are highlighted, while less relevant frequencies can be filtered out.
+Another advantage of this approach is its flexibility, as it is independent of the architecture and can be used with any network.